The Smiling, Proud Wanderer: Plot

-Yue Buqun schemes to kill Lin Pingzhi, who knows his secret, and seeks to silence him.
-Linghu Chong, despite his reluctance to be enemies with his former master, ultimately chooses to stop Yue Buqun and protect the innocent from his evil machinations.
-The finale climaxes with the members of the Five Mountains Sword Schools Alliance being trapped in the cave on Mount Hua owing to Yue Buqun's treachery.
-The schools slaughter each other out of paranoia and distrust, ultimately leading to the alliance's dissolution.
-Linghu Chong defeats Lin Pingzhi and spares his life, as he had promised Yue Lingshan, but permanently disables Lin Pingzhi to prevent him from hurting others again.
-Meanwhile, Yue Buqun is killed by Yilin while fighting with Linghu Chong during the frenzy.
+Yue Buqun seeks to silence Lin Pingzhi, who knows his secret.
+Linghu Chong, despite his reluctance to turn against his former master, ultimately chooses to stop Yue Buqun and protect the innocent from his evil machinations.
+The finale climaxes with the alliance members being lured and trapped in a cave on Mount Hua.
+They start slaughtering each other out of paranoia and distrust, leading to the alliance's dissolution.
+Linghu Chong defeats Lin Pingzhi and spares his life, but permanently cripples him to prevent him from hurting others again.
+Meanwhile, Yue Buqun is inadvertently killed by Yilin while fighting with Linghu Chong during the frenzy.

-After the collapse of the alliance, Ren Woxing plans an attack on the scattered and fragmented "orthodox" schools in order to unite the jianghu under the control of his "evil" Sun Moon Holy Cult.
+After the alliance's collapse, Ren Woxing plans an attack on the fragmented "orthodox" sects to unite the jianghu under his control.
 He tries to force Linghu Chong to join him, but dies at a crucial moment from a stroke.
-Ren Yingying becomes the new leader of the Sun Moon Holy Cult and successfully negotiates a truce between the "orthodox" and "evil" sides of the jianghu.
-Three years later, she passes the leadership to Xiang Wentian, happily marries Linghu Chong and they went into seclusion as musicians.
+Ren Yingying becomes the new leader of the Sun Moon Holy Cult and successfully negotiates a truce between the "orthodox" and "unorthodox" sides of the jianghu.
+Three years later, she passes the leadership to Xiang Wentian, marries Linghu Chong, and retires to lead a reclusive life with him.

-Schools, clans and organisations
+Sects, clans and organisations

+Five Mountain Sword Sects Alliance

+The Five Mountain Sword Sects Alliance is formed by five "orthodox" martial arts sects specialising in swordsmanship, each based on one of the Five Great Mountains: Mount Hua, (South) Mount Heng, (North) Mount Heng, Mount Song, and Mount Tai.
+Originally established to counter the Sun Moon Holy Cult, the alliance ultimately disintegrates due to mutual distrust, betrayal and infighting.